There are many benefits to online sports publishing.

 1.)
 The job gets increasingly easier as you progress.

-When you first start a difficult jigsaw puzzle, the problem seems immense.
+When you first start a complex jigsaw puzzle, the problem seems immense.
 But you put a few pieces together, and the challenge begins to take form.
-Pretty soon, you connect the straight-line edges, and the border takes shape, and you’re on your way.
+Pretty soon, you connect the straight-line edges, the border takes shape, and you’re on your way.
 As more and more puzzle pieces are put together, the task becomes easier and more enjoyable.

 2.)
 You get to be your own boss.